Have some questions about Park Maui? Check out our FAQs

 Paid parking and parking permit revenue will be deposited into a parking revenue fund.
 This will be a revolving fund with the purpose of providing funding for the County’s parking operation including maintenance, repair, security, safety, improvement, equipment, beautification, staffing, and other costs related to providing County parking services.
 Once those costs have been fully met, any surplus monies within the fund may also be applied towards the maintenance of County parks, transportation programs or infrastructure, business district management, and cultural and environmental sites.

-Yes, once the PARK MAUI program is approved and ready to be implemented, there will be a public announcement to inform the community about its launch.
+Yes, once the Park Maui program is approved and ready to be implemented, there will be a public announcement to inform the community about its launch.
 This announcement will include program highlights, implementation date, and any necessary instructions for residents, part-time and non-residents to adapt to the new parking regulations.

-Please note that the information provided is based on the latest available update, and any changes or updates to the PARK MAUI program will be communicated through public announcements on this website, in the press, social media, and via email to those who signed up to be kept in the loop.
+Please note that the information provided is based on the latest available update, and any changes or updates to the Park Maui program will be communicated through public announcements on this website, in the press, social media, and via email to those who signed up to be kept in the loop.

 In addition to the pay stations, a mobile payment application will also be offered as a payment option at all PARK MAUI locations.